 - (e) Juror Notebooks.
-Juror notebooks may be available during the adjudication trial and deliberations to aid jurors in the performance of their duties.
+Juror notebooks may be available during the adjudication hearing and deliberations to aid jurors in the performance of their duties.
 The parties shall confer about the items to be included in juror notebooks, and, by the pretrial conference or other date set by the court, shall make a joint submission to the court of items to be included in a juror notebook. - a.
 The items to be included from the parties may include: - i.
 Joint statement of the case.
 If the parties are unable to agree upon a joint statement, each side is to submit its own version to the court and the court will draft the statement. - ii.
 Elemental jury instructions, legal definitions and any affirmative defense instructions applicable to the case. - iii.
 Any documentary or photographic exhibits that will be stipulated into evidence.
-In addition, if counsel anticipates asking that an exhibit be published to the jury, eight copies of that exhibit are to be made so they may be provided to the jury, if and when it is admitted.
+In addition, if counsel anticipates asking that an exhibit be published to the jury, sufficient copies of that exhibit are to be made so they may be provided to the jury, if and when it is admitted.
 The court has the discretion to determine that exhibits may be excerpted, highlighted or otherwise marked. - iv.
 The court and counsel may agree upon other items to be included in the notebook. - v.
 For all of the above items, counsel is responsible for providing a sufficient number of copies, eight, to the court, all of which must be three-hole punched and organized to permit easy insertion into the notebooks, i.e. everything for each notebook is to be collated and clipped together.
 Counsel should confer with each other regarding the submissions.
 The county attorney is to prepare the elemental jury instructions, and the legal definitions, and respondents counsel the affirmative defense instructions. - b.
-The Court will provide for inclusion into the juror notebooks, the following items: - i.
-Preliminary jury instructions which will include burden of proof, proof beyond a reasonable doubt, credibility of witnesses, expert witnesses, juror note-taking and juror conduct. - ii.
+The Court may provide for inclusion into the juror notebooks, the following items: - i.
+Preliminary jury instructions which will include burden of proof, credibility of witnesses, expert witnesses, juror note-taking and juror conduct. - ii.
 Additional jury instructions given during the trial and final jury instructions as appropriate and at the appropriate times. - iii.
 Paper or pads and pens for juror note-taking. - iv.
 A welcoming and thank you letter from the Chief Justice. - v.
+Introductory remarks outlining a Dependency and Neglect case. - vi.
 Any other items the court believes to be appropriate.

 - (f) Stipulations.
-Stipulations must be in writing, and signed by all necessary parties.
-Stipulations must be provided to the court within three (3) days of the first day of trial, unless this timeframe is modified by the court. - (g) Any motions, notices, discovery, instructions, or other documents required to be served under this case management order shall be served in accordance with Rule XX. - (h) Local Rules.
-These rules may be modified by written rule to conform with local practice in each jurisdiction.
-If there is not a local rule to address the above issues, this rule shall apply.
+Pre-trial stipulations must be in writing, and signed by all necessary parties.
+Stipulations must be provided to the court within three (3) days of the first day of trial, unless this timeframe is modified by the court. - (g) Any motions, notices, discovery, instructions, or other documents required to be served under this case management rule shall be served in accordance with Rule XX.

-4..
-Adjudicatory Hearing (revised 10/25/16)
+4.2.2 Adjudicatory Hearing (revised 3/8/17)